crisluengo/doxpp/README.md

 all the information needed to produce documentation.
 It contains documentation for all namespaces, classes, functions, variables, etc., even those without explicit documentation blocks.
 It contains documentation for each header file and for each group, and it contains additional pages.
-It links references to members to the members across the project.
+It links references to members across the project.
 Typesetting, creating indices, etc. is left to the generator (or back-end), which keeps the program simple.